renastechschool/RenasTechDaisy/02_JAVA/src/labs/lab06.md

 ## Lab 06 -(Numbers) Factorial Number
-           //    Write a return method that returns the factorial number of any given number
+           //    Write a return method that returns the
+           //factorial number of any given number